 The objective of this course is to help students to develop soft skills and understand the basics of Communication.
 The course aims at enhancing oral and written expression ability of students.
-Analyze communication situations and audiences to make choices about the most effective and efficient way to communicate and deliver messages
+Analyze communication situations and audiences to make choices about the most effective and efficient way to communicate and deliver messages.

-- Deliver effective business presentations in contexts that may require either extemporaneous or impromptu oral presentations - Provide feedback, accept feedback, and use feedback to improve communication skills - Write business documents that are grammatically correct and use appropriate business style - Develop effective interpersonal communication skills - Use communication technology appropriately and effectively
+- 1. Deliver effective business presentations in contexts that may require either extemporaneous or impromptu oral presentations. - 2.
+Provide feedback, accept feedback, and use feedback to improve communication skills. - 3.
+Develop effective interpersonal communication skills. - 4.
+Use communication technology appropriately and effectively.